Eastpointe, Michigan: Government

 Eastpointe is a Michigan home-rule city and operates under the council-manager form of government.
 The city's mayor and four council members are elected at large to four-year staggered terms.

 In 2017, Eastpointe elected its first African-American councilwoman, Monique Owens.
 In 2019, Suzanne Pixley, who had been mayor since 2007, did not seek reelection after her third four-year term.
 Councilwoman Monique Owens succeeded Pixley as mayor in 2019, becoming the first African-American mayor of Eastpointe.

 Owens was unseated in the 2023 mayoral primary.
 Her tenure as mayor was marred by multiple scandals, including a lawsuit alleging that she violated residents' First Amendment rights and a criminal charge for alleged false statements on a grant application.
 Residents also objected to police reports she made against critics, her failure to file financial disclosure statements, her heated tirades against residents and other officials during meetings, and her lack of support for the LGBT community.

-On November 7, 2023, voters chose former city council member Michael Klinefelt as mayor.
+On November 7, 2023, voters chose former city council member Michael "Mike" Klinefelt as mayor, with Klinefelt becoming the first openly-LGBT mayor of the city.
 Eastpointe voters also elected incumbent Harvey Curley and newcomer Margaret Podsiadlik to the city council.
 The three were sworn in the following Monday.